jpincas/ghost/README.md

 # Ghost

-EcoSystem is a platform that allows you to quickly develop completely custom data-driven websites, web-applications and backend systems.
-EcoSystem doesn't assume anything about the data structure or logic of your business because you code it directly and freely at the database layer using the power of PostgreSQL.
-EcoSystem then augments your database layer with a generic web and JSON API server written in Go, giving you a *bridge* to your data and logic with minimal boilerplate.
+ghost is a platform that allows you to quickly develop completely custom data-driven websites, web-applications and backend systems.  ghost doesn't assume anything about the data structure or logic of your business because you code it directly and freely at the database layer using the power of PostgreSQL.  ghost then augments your database layer with a generic web and JSON API server written in Go, giving you a *bridge* to your data and logic with minimal boilerplate.

 ## Features